LeoNiedermeier/LeoNiedermeier.github.io/_docs/angular/table_example.md

   }
 ~~~

-The input data can be set at the right place, like the `ngOnInit` method:
+The input data can be set at the right place, like the `ngAfterViewInit` method:

 ~~~typescript
   ...